planetpratik/Would-You-Rather/README.md

 'Would You Rather' is a quiz based game which allows user to login, post questions and also vote on questions posted by other users.
 The project emphasizes using React & Redux to build the application.
 Redux store is used to persist information as we interact with the application.

+## Project Review:

+This project has been reviewed by the Udacity project evaluator.
+You can read the whole review [Here](https://review.udacity.com/#!/reviews/1348120/shared)

 ![Mobile Screens Set-1](src/assets/screenshots/Mobile-1.png "Mobile Screens Set-1")
 ![Mobile Screens Set-2](src/assets/screenshots/Mobile-2.png "Mobile Screens Set-2")